A Region-based Randers Geodesic Approach for Image Segmentation: Background on Randers Minimal Geodesic Paths

-and which plays a central role in the generalized eikonal PDE obeyed by the distance map, and geodesic backtracking ODE, see \cref{subsec:eikonal}.
-The following result, which concludes this subsection, provides estimates of the ratios \eqref{eq:anisotropy_ratios} sharp up to a factor two as well as the explicit form of the dual metric \eqref{eq:dual_norm}, in the case of a Randers metric.
+for all $\cfx \in \bR^2$.
+The dual norm plays a central role in the generalized eikonal PDE obeyed by the distance map, and in geodesic backtracking ODE, see~\cref{subsec:eikonal}.
+The following result, which concludes this subsection, provides estimates of the ratios~\eqref{eq:anisotropy_ratios}, sharp up to a factor two, as well as the explicit form of the dual~\eqref{eq:dual_norm} of a Randers metric.